 Modern Slavery Compliance Statement

-Modern Slavery Act – Compliance Statement 2019
+Modern Slavery Act – Compliance Statement 2020

-This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes our slavery and human trafficking statement for the financial year ending 31st March 2019.
+This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes our slavery and human trafficking statement for the financial year ending 31 March 2020.

 Modern slavery is a crime and a violation of human rights.
 It takes various forms, including slavery, servitude, compulsory labour and human trafficking for exploitation and can have a significant adverse impact on individuals, families and communities across the world.

 The Group Board and Executive Leadership team have overall responsibility for ensuring Longhurst Group complies with our legal and ethical obligations and that our Policy is implemented effectively.
-As we operate solely with the UK we are at a low risk of exposure to slavery and human trafficking.
-Our key area of risk lies in our relationships with supply chains - suppliers, contractors and business partners.
-However, we also recognise our responsibilities as an employer of nearly 1,300 permanent, reserve and temporary staff.

 How we manage the risks

 Due diligence in the supply chain

 The Group already looks to mitigate its exposure to modern day slavery through its standard supplier terms and conditions, which include obligations on suppliers to comply with the Modern Slavery Act.
 The Group’s Procurement policy promotes an awareness of modern day slavery to staff.